 The Group, as part of its normal business operations is exposed to crypto assets through undertaking the execution of client orders on crypto CFDs on its own book.
-As of 31 December 2022, the Group had open positions in CFDs which resulted in current liabilities valued at markto-market in the CIF's balance sheet of €32.8k.
-The said positions create a capital requirement of €25.8k.

-9 Appendix I - Own funds: main features of own instruments issued by the firm (EU CCA) $\,$
+9 Appendix I - Own funds: main features of own instruments issued by the firm (EU CCA)

-Main features of the ordinary shares of the Group
+Main features of ordinary shares of the Group the

-2022
+2024

-Issuer Eurotrade RGB Holdings
+- Issuer Eurotrade RGB Holdings

 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for N/A

 3 Public or private placement Private

 4 Governing law(s) of the instrument Cyprus Law

 5 Instrument type (types to be specified by each jurisdiction) Ordinary shares

-6 Amount recognised in regulatory capital € 5,100
+6 Amount recognised in regulatory capital € 1,650

 7 Nominal amount of instrument € 1

 8 Issue price € 1

 9 Redemption price N/A

 10 Accounting classification Shareholders' Equity

 11 Original date of issuance 14 March 2017

 12 Perpetual or dated Perpetual

 13 Original maturity date No maturity

 14 Issuer call subject to prior supervisory approval N/A

 15 Optional call date, contingent call dates and redemption amount N/A

 16 Subsequent call dates, if applicable N/A

 Coupons / dividends N/A

 17 Fixed or floating dividend/coupon Floating

 18 Coupon rate and any related index N/A

 19 Existence of a dividend stopper No

 20 Fully discretionary, partially discretionary or mandatory (in terms Fully discretionary

 21 Fully discretionary, partially discretionary or mandatory (in terms Fully discretionary

 22 Existence of step up or other incentive to redeem No

 23 Noncumulative or cumulative Non-cumulative

 24 Convertible or non-convertible N/A

 25 If convertible, conversion trigger(s) N/A

 26 If convertible, fully or partially N/A

 27 If convertible, conversion rate N/A

 28 If convertible, mandatory or optional conversion N/A

 29 If convertible, specify instrument type convertible into N/A

 30 If convertible, specify issuer of instrument it converts into N/A

 31 Write-down features N/A

 32 If write-down, write-down trigger(s) N/A

 33 If write-down, full or partial N/A

 34 If write-down, permanent or temporary N/A

 35 If temporary write-down, description of write-up mechanism N/A

 36 Non-compliant transitioned features N/A

 37 If yes, specify non-compliant features N/A

 38 Link to the full term and conditions of the instrument (signposting) N/A